 Ice ice baby!
-Ice lollies aren’t just for kids, get creative with ingredients and you’ll find a flavour to please every palate.
+Ice lollies and colourful popsicles aren’t just for kids, get creative with ingredients and you’ll find a flavour to please every palate.

 Sweet and syrupy or sharp and tangy, you can use a variety of fruity bases and even add a tipple or two, to make your lollies your own.